aminrj/aminrj.github.io/_posts/2026-02-02-from-mvp-to-prod.md

 ## What I learned building this

-**The hardest part wasn't the LLM integration—it was the boring stuff.**
+The hardest part wasn't the LLM integration.
+It was the boring stuff.

 Multi-tenant isolation, idempotent writes, status state machines, background job reliability, and database migrations are not exciting.
 But they're the difference between a demo and a product.

-If I were to rebuild this from scratch, I'd:
+If I were to rebuild this from scratch:

-1. **Start with multi-tenancy from line one** instead of adding organization_id columns later
+1. Start with multi-tenancy from line one instead of adding `organization_id` columns later.
-2. **Design the status state machine first** before writing any orchestration code
+2. Design the status state machine first, before writing any orchestration code.
-3. **Use a real job queue from day one** instead of FastAPI background tasks (this will bite you during deployments)
+3. Use a real job queue from day one instead of FastAPI background tasks (this will bite you during deployments).
-4. **Add structured logging and request IDs immediately** - debugging production issues without correlation IDs is painful
+4. Add structured logging and request IDs immediately — debugging production issues without correlation IDs is painful.
-5. **Write integration tests as I build features** not after "the MVP works"
+5. Write integration tests as I build features, not after "the MVP works."

-The good news: because I made these mistakes in this project, you won't have to.
+Because I made these mistakes in this project, you won't have to.

 ---